Trista Sutter talks about the The K-Y® Brand Intimacy Experiment, marriage, kids and sex.

 Nothing turns a woman on like a man who cleans!

 Exactly!
 I think women really need to relax to get aroused.
 They need to focus.
 If there's tons of clutter in the bedroom, then I'm thinking of all the things I have to do.
 If it's tidy, like when you are in a hotel room, you feel more uninhibited.
-Think Your Way To Better Sex
+10 Ways To Actively THINK Your Way To Better Sex (Yes, Really!)

 Was there part of the experiment that felt you still needed to work on?